hal/model-graph/README.md

     Parent resources have a `CHILD_OF` relationship with their children.
 This makes traversing through the model tree very convenient.

 1. Attribute
-The attribute stores most of the attribute's metadata taken from the r-r-d operation.
+The attribute node holds most of the attribute's metadata such as type, required or storage.

 1. Capability
-Holds just the name of the capability.
+The capability node holds just the name of the capability.

-See the Neo4j console for a complete list of nodes, relations and properties.
+See the Neo4j console for the complete list of nodes, relations and properties.

 ## Get Started